To prevent animal homelessness in our community and provide care and assistance to animals in need

 The Humane Society of Pinellas is governed by a Board of Directors that volunteer their time to support HSP’s mission and improve the lives of animals in the Pinellas County area.

 Please note the HSP Board of Directors do not have direct emails or phone numbers through HSP.
-Communication with the Board can be provided through the Executive Director.
+Communication with the Board can be provided through the Chief Executive Director at [email protected].

 Statistics & Financials